-The way in which our Choices are now organised means that your daughter will be able to take 8 or 9 subjects.
-She will be able to choose up to 4 subjects which she will study alongside the compulsory courses.
-In addition to this she will, of course, continue to have lessons in Physical Education as a non-examined subject.
+The way in which our Choices are now organised means that students will be able to take 8 or 9 subjects.
+Students will be able to choose up to 4 subjects which they will study alongside the compulsory courses.
+In addition to this they will, of course, continue to have lessons in Physical Education as a non-examined subject.

 The school reserves the right to exercise its professional judgement when coming to a final decision as to which subjects are to be studied.
 We endeavour to provide all students with their first choice subjects, however every year, in every school, there are a small number of combinations of subjects that cannot be accommodated.

 We hope you find the Guided Choices Booklet below useful and look forward to seeing you at the Guided Choices Live Event on Wednesday 3rd February 2021.